SouthPoleTelescope/spt_candl_forecasts/README.rst

 Cobaya
 ^^^^^^^^^^^^^^

 You can find a template Cobaya ``.yaml`` file to help you launch chains as well as a ΛCDM proposal matrix in the ``cobaya/`` folder.
-This template shows how to combine 18 likelihoods (13 T&E and 5 lensing) with cobaya to forecasts cosmological parameter constraints from Ext-10k.
+This template shows you how to combine 18 likelihoods (13 T&E and 5 lensing) to forecast cosmological parameter constraints from the Ext-10k survey.

 ===================